Skip to main content

 • Priority: Set an optional priority of Low, Medium, or High for sorting purposes on the work order page.

-• Toggle on Approved By Owner to note that the owner has already approved the work.
+• Approved By Owner: toggle on to note that the owner has already approved the work.

-• Toggle on Parts And Labor and use the link to Add Line Item to track costs so you can easily create the necessary expenses for the property later.
-Note that this is for informational purposes only, you will still need to create the expense or bill later.
+• Parts And Labor: Toggle on and use the link to Add Line Item to track costs so you can easily create the necessary expenses for the property later.
+When it's time to create a bill, you can do so by clicking Save & Create Bill at the bottom right corner.

 4. You can also upload any necessary files.
 Click Save when complete.